-, the podcast Personiv releases at the top of each week turned out to be a big hit at the Stevie® 2020 International Business Awards, where we snagged the top spot – and won Gold – for "Best Business Podcast" in the category's first year.
+CFO Weekly, the accounting podcast Personiv releases at the top of each week turned out to be a big hit at the Stevie® International Business Awards, where we snagged the top spot award – and won Gold – for "Best Business Podcast" in the category's first year.
 We happen to think that's a great reason to add it to your subscription list on Apple or Spotify.

 But it's not the only one.

 CFO Weekly is an Entertaining Accounting Podcast, Even if You're Not an Accountant